AMoreaux/Sketch-Icons/README.md

 # Sketch Icons

-A Sketch plugin that allows you to import a set of icons and automatically apply a color mask.
+A Sketch plugin that allows you to import a set of icons and automatically apply a color style.

 ✨ <a href="https://sketchicons.com" target="_blank">Discover our new website!</a>